Light-Wizzard/WeBook/README.md

 it will handle output formats like HTML for a Web Book, PDF, Movie Scripts, Storyboards, and many more formats.

-I am starting from scratch working with Microsoft Visual Studio 2022, using .Net, MAUI, C#, and Blazer for cross-platform applications.
+I am starting from scratch working with Microsoft Visual Studio (VS) 2022, using .Net, MAUI, C#, C++, and Blazer for cross-platform applications.

+I will use Unreal Engine and Unity to write a Game that will do the same thing the Applicaton does.

 ## Table Of Contents